MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 > Applies to: Windows Server 2022, Microsoft Hyper-V Server 2019, Windows Server 2019, Microsoft Hyper-V Server 2016, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

 Windows Server 2012 and later support virtualized domain controllers (DCs) with safeguards to prevent update sequence number (USN) rollback on virtual DCs and the ability to clone virtual DCs.
-Hyper-V consolidates different server roles onto a single physical machine.
+Virtualization consolidates different server roles onto a single physical machine.
 For more information, see [Safely virtualizing Active Directory Domain Services (AD DS)](../../introduction-to-active-directory-domain-services-ad-ds-virtualization-level-100.md).

-This guide describes how to run DCs as 32-bit or 64-bit guest operating systems (OSes).
+This guide describes how to run DCs as 32-bit or 64-bit guest operating systems.

 ## Planning for virtualization